cilium/cilium/Documentation/operations/system_requirements.rst

             # mount | grep /sys/fs/bpf
             $ # if present should output, e.g. "none on /sys/fs/bpf type bpf"...

-This step is **required for production** environments but optional for testing and development.
-It allows the ``cilium-agent`` to pin eBPF resources to a persistent filesystem and make them persistent across restarts of the agent.
+If the eBPF filesystem is not mounted in the host filesystem, Cilium will automatically mount the filesystem.

-If the eBPF filesystem is not mounted in the host filesystem, Cilium will automatically mount the filesystem but it will be unmounted and re-mounted when the Cilium pod is restarted.
-This in turn will cause eBPF resources to be re-created which will cause network connectivity to be disrupted while Cilium is not running.
-Mounting the eBPF filesystem in the host mount namespace will ensure that the agent can be restarted without affecting connectivity of any pods.
+Mounting this BPF filesystem allows the ``cilium-agent`` to persist eBPF resources across restarts of the agent so that the datapath can continue to operate while the agent is subsequently restarted or upgraded.

-In order to mount the eBPF filesystem, the following command must be run in the host mount namespace.
+Optionally it is also possible to mount the eBPF filesystem before Cilium is deployed in the cluster, the following command must be run in the host mount namespace.
 The command must only be run once during the boot process of the machine.

    .. code-block:: shell-session